operatorlab.ai

 Workflows over artifacts

-The deliverable that matters isn't a deck or a doc — it's the repeatable workflow a team can run on Monday morning.
+The deliverable that matters isn't a deck or a doc.
+It's the repeatable workflow a team can run on Monday morning.
 AI changes which workflows are worth building, not the discipline of building them.

 Glass box, not black box